 - Failure by your employer to recognise symptoms of PTSD resulting from an extreme experience on the job

-- An injury caused by being placed in unnecessarily in a dangerous situation
+- An injury caused by being placed unnecessarily in a dangerous situation

 - Failure to properly deal with harassment or bullying claims.

 There will, of course, be many other legitimate situations where it is possible to make a claim against your employer for compensation.
-Speak to one of our specialist personal injury claims solicitors today for further advice.
+Speak to one of our specialist solicitors today for further advice.

 About McCarthy + Co